Dignity of risk

 Dignity of risk is the idea that self-determination and the right to take reasonable risks are essential for dignity and self esteem and so should not be impeded by excessively-cautious caregivers, concerned about their duty of care.

 The concept is applicable to adults who are under care such as elderly people, people living with disability, and people with mental health problems.
 It has also been applied to children, including those living with disabilities.

 History

 Ideas that would later develop into the concept of dignity of risk arose during the late 1960s in Sweden.
 Dr. Bengt Nirje formed a group for people both with and without intellectual disabilities.
 The group would meet to plan an outing, go on the outing, and meet afterwards to discuss how the meeting went.
 This allowed people with intellectual disabilities to have some 'normal experiences' in the community, and members without intellectual disabilities were told that the participants with disabilities should make their own decisions without interference, even if mistakes were made.
-Dr. Nirje once said, "to be allowed to be human means to be allowed to fail."
+Nirje once said, "to be allowed to be human means to be allowed to fail."
 This group would go on to inspire self advocacy groups around the world.

 The concept was first articulated in a 1972 article The dignity of risk and the mentally retarded by Robert Perske: